-The department offers several grant and loan opportunities for agriculture-related enterprises.
+The department offers the following grant and loan opportunities for agriculture-related enterprises.

 Beginning Farm & Ranch Loans are available from a tax-exempt bond program that aids financial institutions in assisting Montana's beginning farmers and ranchers.
 Loans can be used to purchase agricultural land and other depreciable agricultural property.

-Rural Community Development Grants - This program assists in funding community development projects conducted by rural youth organizations to improve the quality of life in rural Montana communities and improve interaction between the rural and urban portions of the communities.
+Rural Community Development Grants assist in funding community development projects conducted by rural youth organizations to improve the quality of life in rural Montana communities and improve interaction between the rural and urban portions of the communities.

-Growth Through Agriculture (GTA) program offers investments for new and innovative agriculture marketing ideas or agribusiness developments.
-Program applications are reviewed quarterly.
-The Agriculture Development Council - which consists of representatives from industry and government - selects successful applications for GTA investments.
+Growth Through Agriculture (GTA) program offers investments for new and innovative agribusiness developments or agriculture marketing programs.
+The Agriculture Development Council, which consists of representatives from industry and government, reviews applications and selects successful projects for GTA investments.

 Noxious Weed Trust Fund grant program was established by the 1985 Montana Legislature to provide funding for the development and implementation of weed management programs.
 It also provides for research and development of innovative weed management techniques including biological control, and supports research and educational projects.
 For more information use the link below for Noxious Weed Trust Fund.

-Specialty Crop Block Grant offers grant funds to Montana's specialty crop industry solely to enhance the competitiveness of specialty crops in Montana: fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).
-Funds are provided from the Farm Bill - USDA.
+Specialty Crop Block Grant (SCBG) offers grant funds to Montana's specialty crop industry solely to enhance the competitiveness of specialty crops in Montana: fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).
+Funds are provided from the federal USDA Farm Bill.

 Montana Department of Agriculture